SF-WDI-LABS/js-objects-training/README.md

 * In your forked copy of this readme, add a short (3-5 sentence) reflection about your work to the top in a section titled "Training Reflection".
 * You should include a link your forked repository on your personal website when you complete work.

+## Training Reflection

+These challenges took quite a long time to complete and I'm not sure I covered all the edge cases.
+I did try a couple of bonuses to future proof the birthday countdown and allow arrays of any length for the ping pong challenge.
+Working with the Date object and Date methods in JavaScript was new and took awhile to get things to work but a good learning exercise.

 ## Challenges
 1. [Letter Count](/challenges/letter-count.js)
 2. [Query String Parser](/challenges/query-string-parser.js)